Hemangi-Deokar/Hospital-Management-System/README.md

 # my-first-repository
-this is web design project using django
+this is web design project using django framework